Sriram Kalyanaraman, Ph.D.

 UF Online Learning Institute

-Dr. Sriram “Sri” Kalyanaraman (firstname.lastname@example.org) is Professor of Journalism at the University of Florida’s College of Journalism and Communications.
-At UF, he is affiliated with the Online Learning Institute (OLI) and is setting up a Media Effects and Technology Lab.
+Dr. Sriram “Sri” Kalyanaraman (email@example.com) is Professor of Journalism at the University of Florida’s College of Journalism and Communications.
+He is affiliated with the Online Learning Institute (OLI) and is director of the Media Effects and Technology Lab.
 At UF, he is co-founder of the Virtual Reality for Social Good (VR4SG) initiative.
-Previously, he was a faculty member and director of the Media Effects Laboratory at the University of North Carolina’s School of Journalism and Mass Communication.
-At UNC, Dr. Kalyanaraman had an adjunct appointment in the School of Information and Library Science, was affiliated with the Interaction Design Lab, and was a founding member of UNC’s Interdisciplinary Health Communication (IHC) certificate program.
-Dr. Kalyanaraman’s educational background includes a bachelor’s degree in electrical engineering from Mysore University, India, and an interdisciplinary PhD in mass communication, with a focus on technology, marketing, psychology, and statistics.
+Previously, he was a faculty member and director of the Media Effects Laboratory at the University of North Carolina’s Hussman School of Journalism and Media.
+At UNC, Dr. Kalyanaraman had an adjunct appointment at the School of Information and Library Science, was affiliated with the Interaction Design Lab, and was a founding member of UNC’s Interdisciplinary Health Communication (IHC) certificate program.
+Dr. Kalyanaraman’s educational background includes a bachelor’s degree in electrical engineering from Mysore University, India, and an interdisciplinary PhD in mass communication from Penn State, with a focus on marketing, psychology, statistics, and technology.

 Dr. Kalyanaraman’s primary research attempts to answer a fundamental question: How do various forms and elements of storytelling help shed light on the complexities of human life and society?
 He is especially interested in using immersive media platforms (e.g.,, virtual reality) to improve the human spirit and condition based on the United Nations’ Sustainable Development Goals (SDG) program and focuses on such issues as climate science, good health and well-being, and diversity issues, among others.
-Dr. Kalyanaraman’s research has been funded by both government (e.g., National Institutes of Health, National Oceanic and Atmospheric Administration, Department of Veterans Affairs, Ministry of Economy—Government of Spain) and industry (e.g., Janssen Pharmaceutica) and he has been published in journals such as the Journal of Communication, Communication Research, Media Psychology, Journal of Broadcasting and Electronic Media, Journal of Advertising, Health Psychology, Journalism and Mass Communication Quarterly, Journal of the American Society for Information Science and Technology, Health Communication, Journal of Nervous and Mental Disease, AIDS Education and Prevention, Journal of Consumer Behavior, among others.
+Dr. Kalyanaraman’s research has been funded by both government (e.g., National Institutes of Health, National Oceanic and Atmospheric Administration, Department of Veterans Affairs, Ministry of Economy—Government of Spain) and industry (e.g., Janssen Pharmaceutica) and he has been published in journals such as Nature Scientific Reports, Journal of Communication, Communication Research, Journal of Broadcasting and Electronic Media, Journal of Advertising, Media Psychology, Health Psychology, Journalism and Mass Communication Quarterly, Journal of the American Society for Information Science and Technology, New Media and Society, Health Communication, Journal of Nervous and Mental Disease, AIDS Education and Prevention, Journal of Consumer Behavior, Ethics and Information Technology, among others.

 Dr. Kalyanaraman serves or has served on multiple editorial boards including Journal of Communication, Human Communication Research, Journal of Computer-Mediated Communication, Journal of Broadcasting and Electronic Media, among others, and was a co-editor of the interdisciplinary journal, Media Psychology (2011-2014).
-He is also the recipient of the 2011 Hillier-Krieghbaum Award conferred by the Association for Education in Journalism and Mass Communication (AEJMC) and the Florida Education Foundation’s William R. Jones Outstanding Doctoral Mentor Award.
+He is the recipient of the 2011 Hillier-Krieghbaum Award conferred by the Association for Education in Journalism and Mass Communication (AEJMC) and the Florida Education Foundation’s William R. Jones Outstanding Doctoral Mentor Award.

 Ph.D., Mass Communication, Pennsylvania State University, 2002